Aug. 1, 2008, Toronto, Ont. – The World Federation of Chiropractic and

 People’s Republic of China.
 In 1993 he was the medical advisor to

-the PBS series Healing and the Mind with
+Healing and the Mind with

 Bill Moyers.